NTHU-EE-CV-2017-Fall/homework0/README.md

 Hi, my name is 林秉言.
 I'm from Chao-Tsung Huang's lab and interested in image processing.

 ## Why Computer Vision? [max 500 words]
-To learn more skill of image processing.
+To learn more skills about image processing.

 ## What do you want to achieve in the course? [ max 500 words]
 I want to have a decent final project with my teammate.